 Radford City Council meeting

-The Radford City Council will hold its regularly scheduled meeting at 7 p.m. in the council chambers at the Radford Municipal Building, 10 Robertson St., Radford.
+The Radford City Council will meet at 7 p.m. in the council chambers of the Radford Municipal Building, 10 Robertson St., Radford.

 Montgomery County Board of Supervisors meeting